sma31/charm/doc/charm++/manual.rst

 behaves like a regular entry method that copies its arguments.

-Table :numref:`tab:rdmathreshold` displays the message size thresholds for the zero copy entry method send API on popular systems and build architectures.
+Table :numref:`tab:rdmathreshold` displays the message size thresholds for the Zero Copy Entry Method Send API on popular systems and build architectures.
 These results were obtained by running ``examples/charm++/zerocopy/entry_method_api/pingpong`` in non-SMP mode on production builds.
-For message sizes greater than or equal to the displayed thresholds, the zero copy API is found to perform better than the regular message send API.
+For message sizes greater than or equal to the displayed thresholds, the Zero Copy API is found to perform better than the regular message send API.
 For network layers that are not pamilrts, gni, verbs, ofi or mpi, the generic implementation is used.